haplesshero13/lc3platform/README.md

 ```

 ###On Mac OS X using curl
-####Check if you already have Xcode (Any Mac OS X)
+The only prerequisite you need to install on Mac OS X is gcc.
+The complication arises because Apple is trying to move away from gcc in their latest Mac OS and Xcode.
+But there is still hope!

-If you already have Xcode, check that you have gcc.
+####Check if you already have gcc (Any Mac OS X)

 * Check that you have Xcode and gcc by typing `gcc --version`.
 If you get a message similar to the following, then you are all set.